user-anto/Quantum-Projects-Personal/adder_circuit/README.md

 ## Overview

-This project demonstrates the design and implementation of a quantum adder using Qiskit.
-A quantum adder circuit adds two quantum registers and produces the result in the form of a quantum state.
-The project explores the creation of a quantum adder using controlled quantum gates and registers.
+This project demonstrates the design and implementation of a quantum adder circuit using Qiskit.
+The circuit adds two quantum registers and produces the result in the form of a quantum state.
+The project explores the creation of a quantum adder circuit using controlled quantum gates and registers.

 ## Project Structure